-5.2 CERTIFICATE OF SERVICE; DELIVERY BY FACSIMILE
+5.2 CERTIFICATE OF SERVICE; DELIVERY ELECTRONICALLY

-(a) Certificate of Service.
+- (a) Certificate of Service.
 Proof of service of all pleadings and other papers required or permitted to be served (except in the case of an ex parte proceeding) shall be made in compliance with Rule 5(d), Fed.
 R. Civ.
-P. Such proof of service shall state the date and manner of service, including the name of the person(s) served and the address(es) to which service was directed, and shall be fully stated on or attached to the copy of the pleading or other document served upon a party or upon the trial attorney of each party.
+P. Such proof of service shall state the date and manner of service, including the name of the person(s) served and the address(es) to which service was directed, and shall be fully stated on or attached to the copy of the pleading or other document served upon a party or upon the trial attorney of each party. - (b) Delivery Electronically (Including Facsimile.)
+Delivery by electronic means through this Court's ECF system consented to by the person served, pursuant to Rule 5(b)(2)(D), Fed.

-(b) Delivery by Facsimile.
-Facsimile transmission of motions, responses to motions, injunction hearing notices, and similar pretrial pleadings between the parties or the parties' counsel shall constitute "delivery" under Rule 5(b), Fed.
 R. Civ.
-P.
+Pro., or by facsimile transmission between the parties or the parties' counsel, shall constitute "delivery" and proper service under Rule 5(b), Fed.
+R. Civ.
+P. - (c) Notice of Withdrawal from the ECF system.
+An attorney seeking to revoke consent to receive electronic service using the ECF system, given pursuant to Fed.
+R. Civ.
+P. 5(b)(2)(D), shall provide written notice to the Clerk and to all counsel of record in each case in which the attorney has appeared no less than ninety (90) days prior to the effective date of such revocation.
+Absent such notice no revocation is effective.